Skip to main content

 • Keep a distance from them if you can

-• Be proactive, not reactive - focus on solving the problem, not defending yourself
+Focus on solving the problem, not defending yourself.

 • Pick your battles

-• Put the spotlight on them - if their focus is on what's wrong rather than how to solve the problem, ask them questions that will require them to think about solutions rather than putting down your contrbutions
+If their focus is on what's wrong rather than how to solve the problem, ask them questions that will require them to think about solutions rather than putting down your contrbutions.

 • Use appropriate humour, if the situation allows for it

-• Confront a bully - if you can do so safely.
 If you are being bullied or harassed by anyone in College, you can find the Dignity and Respect Policy as well as the Student Complaints Procedure on the Policies website.
+You might also wish to speak to the Dignity, Respect, and Consent (DR&C) Service.

 College Policies